Stuffed Cabbage Rolls are so old fashioned they’re probably just out fashion, but they make a fantastic, hearty meal on a cold, dreary wet spring day.

 - Salt to taste

-Mix tomato soup with brown sugar, lemon juice vinegar, allspice, salt and one can of water.
-Feel free to taste and make sweeter or sour by adding more sugar or vinegar/lemon.
-Place a thin layer over the cabbage on the bottom of the casserole.
+Meanwhile, mix tomato soup with brown sugar, lemon juice vinegar, allspice, salt and one can of water.
+Feel free to taste and make sweeter or more sour by adding more sugar or vinegar/lemon.
+Set aside.

-Roll mixture in cabbage leaves – One by one, take a cabbage leaf and cut any hard core at the bottom of the leaf out with by making a small triangle.
+Roll mixture in cabbage leaves – one by one, take a cabbage leaf and cut any hard core at the bottom of the leaf out with by making a small triangle.
 Place about 1/3 cup of the filling on the leaf, and roll and tuck from the top down.
 Place in rows in the pan, nice side up.
-If you need to, put two smaller leaves together.
+If you need to, put two smaller leaves together and roll together as one.

 I had to take a photo of the cabbage leaves as I laid them down after blanching: Now, I finally understand the beauty of Majolica pottery!

-Divide and Conquer – Bake this in two casseroles (you may need to increase the sauce, depending on the size and shape of the casseroles you use) and freeze one to eat later.
-Thaw overnight in the fridge, then bake, covered, at 325 degrees for about 50 minutes.
+- Time: Divide and Conquer – Bake this in two casseroles (you may need to increase the sauce, depending on the size and shape of the casseroles you use and how much sauce you’d like) and freeze one to eat later.
+When ready to use it, thaw overnight in the fridge, then bake, covered, at 325 degrees for about 50 minutes.

 - Ground Beef: I always buy on sale and freeze – I don’t think there is ever a reason to pay full price.
+If I have a bit left over because the sale price doesn’t allow me to always choose the quantity, I put the remainder in a Ziploc and freeze, noting the weight on the package.
+I’ll add to it until I get enough to make something.
 Cost $1.99 a pound, a pound and a half is $2.99

 - Rice: I was lucky to pick up Riceland on sale with a coupon through most of last fall, so my cost was free.
-If you don’t have a coupon, buy in a larger bag – a good price if you have to pay is about 8 cents a cup.
+If you don’t have a coupon, buy in a larger bag.
+Check in the “ethnic” areas of your store, too, where prices are sometimes lower - a good price if you have to pay is about 8 cents a cup.

 - Onion: At 66 a pound, a half an onion is about 12 cents.
 Store in a dark, cool place away from your potatoes.
 I keep mine in a paper grocery sack by my kitchen door.
-Pick them up in quantity when you see them on sale.
-I often get mine from Aldi’s.
+Pick them up in quantity when you see them on sale, or if you have an Aldi’s near you, they may be less expensive there.

 - Tomato Soup: Substitute canned tomatoes pulsed in the blender or food processor if you’d like, but there is something a little magical about the way the smooth, creamy soup makes this sauce.
 I try to stock up on a few basic canned soups in the fall, and with coupons and sales I often buy them at no cost.
 My cost was free, but a good sales price with a coupon is about 50 cents, so I’ll count a dollar toward the soup.

 - Brown Sugar: Both Brown Sugar and Powdered Sugar go on sale before Thanksgiving, Christmas and Easter – just the time there are great coupons out there.
-I generally pay between 60 and 99 cents for the two pound bags – I don’t like to run low because the regular price is around $2.39.
+You may find lesser sales around other holidays, too.
+I generally pay between 60 and 99 cents for the two-pound bags – I don’t like to run low because the regular price is around $2.39.
 Cost for 1/2 cup is 10 cents.

-- Lemon Juice: Look for lemons to drop in price from January to April, which is just about the time a fresh lemon merengue pie or dessert can save you from those cold, dreary spring days.
-I even stock up a bit when the price is really great as they keep for several weeks.
-I use every part of a lemon, every time I get one.
-If the recipe doesn’t use all the rind, I’ll grate off the rest before I squeeze it and put it in small snack sized Ziplocs in the freezer for another use, brightening up a pasta sauce or a soup.
+- Lemon Juice: Look for lemons to drop in price from January to April, stock up a bit when the price is really great as they keep for several weeks.
+If the recipe doesn’t use all the rind, I’ll grate off the rest before I squeeze it and put it in small snack sized Ziplocs in the freezer for another use.
 To get more juice out of your lemon, press down on it and roll it on your counter, or place in the microwave for just a few seconds to barely warm.
 Last bought 69 cents for a lemon, I just used the juice of one, which is about 3 tablespoons.

 Put Your own Spin on It: